sanity-io/visual-editor-react-native/README.md

 ## Deployment
-#### DON'T DEPLOY THE EXPO WEB APP ON EXPO HOSTING -- Expo hosting adds a Content Security Policy header by default that prevents the Sanity Studio from loading the Expo web app in an iframe.
-Deploy instead to Vercel, Netlify, or another service that allows you to customize that header.
-You can/should still build your actual native device/simulator builds using the Expo build servers.
+#### This repo uses the Expo build servers to generate builds of your React Native app (web, simulator, device) and uses Vercel to host the web build (for loading in Presentation).
+You are not required to use Vercel but whatever service you choose MUST allow you to customize the Content Security Policy header used by the web app.
+VERIFY that the hosting service allows this before choosing a provider.

 A valid example header is:
 ```